radichenko/SelfAssessment/Skills/JavaScript.md

   - continue 🖐 used
   - import 🖐 used
   - export 🖐 used
-  - label 👂 heard
+  - label 🎓 known
   - try..catch
   - switch 🖐 used
   - class 🎓 known
-  - new Error 👂 heard
+  - new Error 🎓 known
-  - with 👂 heard
+  - with 🎓 known
 - Functions
   - function declaration 🖐 used
   - function expression 🖐 used